larskaare/pawa-system-testing/slides/content/intro.md

 > Encourage teams to divert more effort on to system testing with authn/z (and other security features) activated.

-Active = Components runing in "production mode", security features like authn/z not mocked or disabled<!-- .element: style="font-size:0.5em"-->
+Active = Components running in "production mode", security features like authn/z not mocked or disabled<!-- .element: style="font-size:0.5em"-->

 ---